Pale Blue Eyes: In popular culture

 The song and the LP version of the album were both featured in an episode of the 2009-2010 South Korean sitcom High Kick Through the Roof.
 The characters Shin Sekyung (Shin Se-kyung) and Lee Jihoon (Daniel Choi) listened to the song a number of times in a record bar and a cafe which Jihoon had often frequented as a college student.
 Later, Sekyung purchased the record as a souvenir; in a subsequent episode, she gave the record to Jihoon as a birthday gift.

 The original song was featured during the final scenes of the January 25, 2009 episode of Cold Case (CBS) entitled "The Brush Man".
 This program regularly features music popular during the time when the cold case being investigated had occurred.
 Although the murder in this episode occurred in 1967, "Pale Blue Eyes" was recorded in 1969.
 The song was also featured in episodes of Crossing Jordan, Fringe and The Deuce.

 The Killers paid tribute to Lou Reed on the day of his death by performing this song at the inaugural Life Is Beautiful Music & Art Festival in Las Vegas.

-The song was used in the 2015 Cartoon Network television film Regular Show: The Movie during the dramatic moment when Mordecai confronts Rigby over screwing him out of going to college.

 Aziz Ansari used the song in his 2019 Netflix stand-up comedy special Aziz Ansari: Right Now.

-The song was featured in the third episode of Season 2, of the Netflix series Sex Education.
+The song was featured in the third episode of the second season of Netflix series Sex Education.